area9innovation/flow9/tools/flowc/readme.md

 Use
 ---

-Install Java Runtime 1.8 or later in a 64-bit version and python 3.
+Install OpenJDK 14 or later in a 64-bit version and python 3.
 Python 3 is necessary to run the flowc1 launching script.
 Then use

 	flowc1